 When you want to close those details, just follow the same steps and select Default Headers in the pop-out menu.

-1) Right-click the gray area at the top of your Mail app and select Customize Toolbar from the context menu.
+1) Right-click the empty/gray area at the top of your Mail app and select Customize Toolbar from the context menu.

 2) Drag the All Headers button to the toolbar.

 3) Click Done.